Skip Navigation

 Status and Conservation

-Like all endangered and nongame wildlife species in New Jersey, copperheads are protected by law, where they are listed as a Species of Special Concern.
-Consequently, it is illegal to disturb, harass or harm copperheads or any other species of snakes.
+Like all endangered and non-game wildlife species in New Jersey, copperheads are protected by law and are listed as a Species of Special Concern.
+Consequently, it is illegal to disturb, harass, or harm copperheads or any other species of snakes.
 Copperheads are declining in New Jersey due to human persecution, road mortality, illegal collecting, and loss of suitable and connected habitats, resulting in their classification as a Species of Special Concern.
-Habitat alterations also result in barriers to gene flow between populations, which is an increasingly worrisome issue for long-lived species with limited dispersal such as copperheads.
-Unfortunately, copperheads are frequently killed by people who are concerned for their safety, or who simply dislike them or all snakes in general.
+Habitat alterations also result in barriers to gene flow between populations, which is an increasingly worrisome issue for long-lived species with limited dispersal like the copperheads.
+Unfortunately, copperheads are frequently killed by people who are concerned for their safety or who simply dislike them or all snakes in general.
 Because of this, non-venomous snakes misidentified as copperheads are also frequent victims of human persecution.

 Life History

-Despite being venomous and remarkably well-camouflaged, copperheads are often eaten by predatory birds like hawks and mammals, such as raccoons and foxes.
+Despite being venomous and remarkably well-camouflaged, copperheads are often eaten by predatory birds, like hawks, and by mammals, such as raccoons and foxes.
 If copperheads manage to avoid predation and negative encounters with humans, they may live 20 years in the wild.

 Zoom in Figure 7.